 Strict character limits raise notable challenges in providing instructions and information for subjects in our study.
 In Phase 3, we had to explain to our users recruited to serve as election monitors that we required them to go to their polling station both on election day and the day after.
-However, as practitioners who worked with Vumi-Go explained to us, users in ICT platforms generally will look at very few instruction screens or messages.
+However, as practitioners who worked with VUMI-GO explained to us, users in ICT platforms generally will look at very few instruction screens or messages.
 Therefore, we had to downsize considerably instructional text to meet character limits and not show multiple screens.
-Table 3 shows one example of this downsizing.
-Such downsizing of text can strongly affect subject's understanding of the task.7
+Error!
+Reference source not found, shows one example of this downsizing.
+Such downsizing of text can strongly affect subject's understanding of the task.